Boy meets girl.

 Alright.
 What causes a person to be intersex?

 Sexual development is a long and complicated process, which means there are several opportunities for something unusual to happen.
-Nevertheless, here is a simplified explanation of the 4 broad causes of intersex conditions.
+Nevertheless, Wikipedia tells us there are four broad causes of intersex conditions.

 If a person’s sex chromosomes are XY, they are usually male.
 If they happen to get insufficient testosterone in the womb, then they would develop ambiguous genitals—an unusually tiny penis, a penis that is open down the middle, an empty scrotum.